Jacob-s-Lab/2024-Biomarkers/tutorial week1.md

 ><font color=#0000FF>Please Do Not skip steps, and pay close attention to the instructions</font>
 >
 >
 1. NCHC registration and login
 2. Thinlinc download and connect NCHC
 3. Uploading files to NCHC and downloading files

+## Tool Overview
+ 1. iServer (Website): Used to create server accounts and enable OTP (One-Time Password) functionality to secure accounts.
+ 2. Terminal (macOS) or CMD (Windows): Access the server or supercomputer remotely from the local machine for command-line operations.
+ 3. ThinLinc (Local Software): Provides a graphical interface for remote server operations, suitable for tasks requiring a desktop environment.
+ 4. rsync (macOS Tool) or FileZilla (Windows Software): Used for transferring and managing files between the local machine and the server.

 ## step 1: NCHC Operations and Settings
 ### Introduction
-This is a guide for NCHC registration and login.
+> This is a guide for NCHC registration and login.
 Please follow the steps below in order.
 ### Registering for an iService Account
 1. Go to the iService interface: https://iservice.nchc.org.tw/nchc_service/index.php?lang_type=
 2. Click "Registeration" in the upper right corner of the screen.